Case Study 02 · Real-Time Inquiry Portal · Onity Group

 Lost in the back-and-forth.

-Mortgage clients and account managers needed to track every loan inquiry from submission to resolution.
-But after a request was sent, there was no central place to see progress, share documents, or message teams.
-Updates lived in hundreds of scattered email threads, and account managers burned roughly 12 hours a week manually updating spreadsheets and running bi-weekly status meetings just to stay in sync.
-The goal: give companies one shared record per case, pull communication out of email, and let account managers oversee their full portfolio without another meeting.
+Once an inquiry was sent, there was no shared place to see progress, share documents, or message the team.
+Updates lived in hundreds of email threads, and account managers burned about 12 hours a week updating spreadsheets and running bi-weekly status calls to stay in sync.

 Zero visibility after creation